janelia-arduino/arduino-libraries/README.md

 C++ libraries for running on Arduino hardware.

-Install symbolic library links into the default sketchbook directory using python when running Linux or Mac:
+Install symbolic library links into the default sketchbook directory using Python when running Linux or Mac OS X:

 ```
 python symlinks.py --install